EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 In this way, every *Push* and *Pop* operations produces 1 credit, so after every *k* operations, we have *k* extra credits, which can be pay for the following *Copy* operation.

+##### 17.2-2

+> Redo Exercise 17.1-3 using an accounting method of analysis.

+Actual costs:

+- *i*th operation if *i* is an exact power of 2: i
+- *i*th operation if *i* is not an exact power of 2: 1

+Amortized costs:

+- *i*th operation if *i* is an exact power of 2: 2
+- *i*th operation if *i* is not an exact power of 2: 3

+We can save 2 credits for each non-exact-power-of-2 operation, and for each exact-power-of-2 operation *k*, there are *k* / 2 - 1 consecutive non-exact-power-of-2 operations, which can build up to *k* - 2 credits, adding the extra 2 credits from the *k*th operation, the total number of credits is *k*, which is enough to pay for the *k*th operation.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: